Angie Bowie: Life with David Bowie (1969–1980)

+Life after David Bowie (1980–present)

+After nine years of marriage, Angie and David Bowie separated, getting divorced on February 8, 1980, in Switzerland.
+In the divorce settlement, she received £500,000, paid in instalments, and a 10-year gagging clause.
+David Bowie got custody of their son.
+After the divorce, she said she was blackballed from the entertainment industry and was so depressed that she considered suicide.

+She has had credited acting roles in at least four films after separating from Bowie: Eat the Rich (1987, as Henry's wife), Demented (1994), Deadrockstar (2002, as Bartender), and La Funcionaria Asesina (The Slayer Bureaucrat, 2009, as Helen Price/Constance); and appeared as herself in the concert film Ziggy Stardust and the Spiders from Mars (1973) and Glitter Goddess of Sunset Strip (1991).
+In March 1982, she appeared on the television program The Old Grey Whistle Test, reciting poetry, while Mick Karn, from the band Japan, played bass.
+Her performance was lambasted by the British media.
+During January 2016, she appeared on Celebrity Big Brother 17, during which she was informed of David Bowie's death, leaving the show shortly after.

 Angela Bowie has written two autobiographies: Free Spirit (1981, including samples of the author's poetry), as well as Backstage Passes: Life On the Wild Side with David Bowie, published in 1993 and updated in 2000.
 It detailed her alleged drug-fueled and openly bisexual lifestyle with her former husband and many other well-known musicians.
 In 2014, she produced a large book about sex titled Pop Sex as well as a book about cats titled Cat-Astrophe.
 In 2015, she released the book Fancy Footwork: Poetry Collection.

-Music

 The CD maxi-single "The World Is Changing", with six mixes, including prominent vocal support by Dabonda Simmons, was credited to Angie Bowie with co-composers David Padilla, Morgan Lekcirt, Tom Reich, Jim Durban and D.J.
 Trance.
 It appeared in 1996 on New York label Warlock Records (distributed in Europe through Music Avenue on the Nite Blue label).
 The cover featured a logo of the Bowie name clearly modeled on the one seen on her former husband's Let's Dance releases.
 The album Moon Goddess was released in 2002 on the record label The Electric Label.

 She sang with Subterraneans vocalist Jude Rawlins on a version of the Rolling Stones song "The Last Time", also included on the 2003 Subterraneans album Orly Flight.

-Journalism

-Bowie has reinvented herself as a journalist specializing in gender issues.
-She served as a "roving reporter" for the award winning transgender and drag monthly ‘Frock Magazine.’

 In 2002, she wrote a Pocket Essentials book titled Bisexuality.
+In 2012 Bowie served as a "roving reporter" for a transgender magazine called Frock Magazine.